rsavage2201/BerkelyCapstone/README.md

 Tuning Hyperparameters:
-Multiple configurations with varying numbers of LSTM layers, dropout rates, and units per layer were designed: o	Baseline: A single LSTM layer with 50 units. o	Configuration 1: Two LSTM layers (50 units each) with dropout rates of 0.2 after each layer to prevent overfitting. o	Configuration 2: A single LSTM layer with 100 units and a dropout rate of 0.3.
-The activation function used was tanh, and the optimizer was set to rmsprop. o	Configuration 3: Three LSTM layers (100, 50, 25 units) with dropout applied to the first two layers (0.2 each).
+Multiple configurations with varying numbers of LSTM layers, dropout rates, and units per layer were designed:
+-	Baseline: A single LSTM layer with 50 units.
+-	Configuration 1: Two LSTM layers (50 units each) with dropout rates of 0.2 after each layer to prevent overfitting.
+-	Configuration 2: A single LSTM layer with 100 units and a dropout rate of 0.3.
+The activation function used was tanh, and the optimizer was set to rmsprop.
+-	Configuration 3: Three LSTM layers (100, 50, 25 units) with dropout applied to the first two layers (0.2 each).
 The relu activation function and adam optimizer were chosen for this configuration.
 Batch Size and Epochs:
-o	Different batch sizes (16, 32, 64) and epochs (100 or 150) were used for each configuration to test model performance and speed up convergence.
+-	Different batch sizes (16, 32, 64) and epochs (100 or 150) were used for each configuration to test model performance and speed up convergence.
 Early Stopping:
-o	An EarlyStopping callback was applied during training to halt the process if the model's validation loss did not improve for 10 consecutive epochs, preventing overfitting and saving time.
+-	An EarlyStopping callback was applied during training to halt the process if the model's validation loss did not improve for 10 consecutive epochs, preventing overfitting and saving time.
 This module, therefore, offers a comprehensive evaluation of various models and configurations, exploring both traditional ML and neural network approaches across multiple time horizons.

 Model Evaluation
 Objective Overview: Modules 6 and 7 are designed to evaluate the performance of various models (Linear Regression, ARIMA, SARIMA, Random Forest, and LSTM) for predicting Bitcoin (BTC) prices across multiple time horizons: 0, 1, 7, 14, and 28 days into the future.
 The results are assessed using Root Mean Squared Error (RMSE) and R² metrics.

 1. Linear Regression:
-o	Performed well for shorter-term predictions (e.g., BTC_0d and BTC_1d) with high R² values (1.0 and 0.97, respectively). o	Performance deteriorated significantly for longer intervals (e.g., BTC_28d), showing negative R² values and high RMSE, indicating that the model struggles with long-term predictions.
+-	Performed well for shorter-term predictions (e.g., BTC_0d and BTC_1d) with high R² values (1.0 and 0.97, respectively).
+-	Performance deteriorated significantly for longer intervals (e.g., BTC_28d), showing negative R² values and high RMSE, indicating that the model struggles with long-term predictions.
 2. ARIMA and SARIMA:
-o	ARIMA generally performed poorly across all intervals, with negative R² values and high RMSE scores, suggesting that its capability to capture the BTC price dynamics is limited. o	SARIMA showed a slight improvement over ARIMA, particularly for short-term intervals (BTC_0d and BTC_1d), where it achieved positive R² values.
+-	ARIMA generally performed poorly across all intervals, with negative R² values and high RMSE scores, suggesting that its capability to capture the BTC price dynamics is limited.
+-	SARIMA showed a slight improvement over ARIMA, particularly for short-term intervals (BTC_0d and BTC_1d), where it achieved positive R² values.
 However, its performance declined for longer intervals (e.g., BTC_28d), where the R² values were negative and the RMSE remained high, indicating poor predictive accuracy as the forecast horizon increased.
 3. Random Forest:
-o	Outperformed other traditional models (e.g., ARIMA, SARIMA) with positive R² values for short- and medium-term predictions (BTC_0d, BTC_1d, BTC_7d, and BTC_14d).
-The model’s R² values decreased and even turned negative for BTC_28d, demonstrating reduced reliability for long-term forecasting. o	Achieved the lowest RMSE values for short-term predictions, highlighting its effectiveness in capturing the immediate patterns in BTC price fluctuations.
+-	Outperformed other traditional models (e.g., ARIMA, SARIMA) with positive R² values for short- and medium-term predictions (BTC_0d, BTC_1d, BTC_7d, and BTC_14d).
+The model’s R² values decreased and even turned negative for BTC_28d, demonstrating reduced reliability for long-term forecasting.
+-	Achieved the lowest RMSE values for short-term predictions, highlighting its effectiveness in capturing the immediate patterns in BTC price fluctuations.
 4. LSTM Models:
-o	Multiple configurations of LSTM models were tested (Baseline, Configuration 1, Configuration 2, Configuration 3), experimenting with different hyperparameters like the number of layers, units per layer, activation functions, dropout rates, and optimizers to optimize performance:
+-	Multiple configurations of LSTM models were tested (Baseline, Configuration 1, Configuration 2, Configuration 3), experimenting with different hyperparameters like the number of layers, units per layer, activation functions, dropout rates, and optimizers to optimize performance:
-	Baseline: A simple LSTM with one layer, which generally showed very high RMSE and negative R² values across all intervals.
+-	Baseline: A simple LSTM with one layer, which generally showed very high RMSE and negative R² values across all intervals.
-	Configuration 1: Included two LSTM layers and dropout; although some improvements were observed, it still showed poor performance, particularly for the short-term intervals (BTC_0d and BTC_1d).
+-	Configuration 1: Included two LSTM layers and dropout; although some improvements were observed, it still showed poor performance, particularly for the short-term intervals (BTC_0d and BTC_1d).
-	Configuration 2: Tuned for a single large LSTM layer with a higher dropout rate and the tanhactivation function.
+-	Configuration 2: Tuned for a single large LSTM layer with a higher dropout rate and the tanhactivation function.
 However, this configuration yielded high RMSE and negative R² values, indicating it was not effective for this task.
-	Configuration 3: A deeper network with three LSTM layers and varying dropout rates showed the best results among LSTM models, particularly for BTC_7d.
+-	Configuration 3: A deeper network with three LSTM layers and varying dropout rates showed the best results among LSTM models, particularly for BTC_7d.
 Despite this, RMSE remained high, and R² values were still negative, demonstrating the challenge of tuning LSTM models effectively for this data.

 **Implementation of Best Models**
 Trading Strategy Simulation Summary